NathanPaillou/Sentinel_1_WV_SLC/README.md

 ## Execution
-To execute the main code of this project, you can either run:
+To execute the main code of this project, you can type :
 ```shell
 cd notebook
 jupyter notebook